MozillaFestival/open-leaders-6/CODE_OF_CONDUCT.md

 * Be inclusive and help new perspectives be heard.
 * Appreciate and accommodate our many cultural practices, attitudes and beliefs.
 * Be open to learning from others.
-* fLead by example and match your actions with your words.
+* Lead by example and match your actions with your words.

 ## Inclusion and Diversity